-PHP is one of the programming languages that WordPress is built on.
-Your hosting company determines which versions of PHP are available for your site, and many hosters let you change this yourself.
-And while you may be familiar with the importance of keeping WordPress, and your themes and plugins up-to-date, keeping PHP up-to-date is just as important.
+PHP is the coding language WordPress is built on, and its version is set at the server-level by your hosting company.
+Whilst you may be familiar with the importance of keeping WordPress, and your themes and plugins up-to-date, keeping PHP up-to-date is just as important.

 There are two main benefits to keeping PHP up-to-date:

 - Your website will be faster as the latest version of PHP is more efficient.
 Updating to the latest supported version (7.4 or more) can deliver a huge performance increase; up to 3 or 4x faster for older versions.

 - Your website will be more secure.
 PHP, like WordPress, is maintained by its community.
 Because PHP is so popular, it is a target for hackers – but the latest version will have the latest security features.
 Older versions of PHP do not have this, so updating is essential to keep your WordPress site secure.